JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 The next step consists to create an intent representing a particular goal that the user wants to achieve by talking with the chatbot.
 Just click on the **create Intent** button and name it (e.g ChangeCameraStatus in our case).

 Now, we want to catch the webcam state to which the user wants to go.
 This webcam state can be handled by a slot.
-Click on the **+** button next to **Slot types** and configure the slot by assigning to it a name and two values : On and Off.
+Click on the **+** button next to **Slot types** and configure the slot by assigning to it a name and two values : **On** and **Off**.
 Then click on the **add slot to Intent** button.

 ![_config.yml]({{ site.baseurl }}/images/createSlot.png)

-It only remains to configure the chatbot by adding a behaviour to the intent :
+It only remains to configure the chatbot by adding features to the intent :

 1. Add the slot to the intent, assign a name...
 2. Add utterances using the slot name